Professor Jana Funke

 Associate Professor of English and Sexuality Studies

-My research focuses on modernist literature and culture, the history of sexuality, sexual science and medicine, and feminist studies and queer theory.
-I am currently completing three monographs: Sexological Modernism: Queer Feminism and Sexual Science (Edinburgh University Press, 2022), Sexperts: A History of Sexology (Reaktion Press, 2022) and a book on the interdisciplinary history of sexology jointly authored with Professor Kate Fisher.
-I am also co-editing (with Dr Elizabeth English and Dr Sarah Parker) a new edited collection entitled Interrogating Lesbian Modernisms: Histories, Forms, Genres (Edinburgh University Press, 2022) and (with Dr Hannah Roche) the first ever critical edition of Radclyffe Hall's The Well of Loneliness (Oxford University Press, 2023).
+My research focuses on modernist literature and culture, the history of sexuality, sexual science and medicine, and queer/feminist studies.
+I have recently co-edited (with Dr Elizabeth English and Dr Sarah Parker) a new edited collection entitled Interrogating Lesbian Modernisms: Histories, Forms, Genres (Edinburgh University Press, 2023) and have completed (with Dr Hannah Roche) the first ever critical edition of Radclyffe Hall's The Well of Loneliness (Oxford University Press, 2024).
+I am currently completing three monographs: Sexological Modernism: Queer Feminism and Sexual Science (Edinburgh University Press, 2024), Sexperts: A History of Sexology (Reaktion Press, 2024) and a book on the interdisciplinary history of sexology jointly authored with Professor Kate Fisher.

 I am one of the Co-Chairs of the University's LGBTQ+ Staff Network.